Zach-Trani/react_blog_backend_template/README.md

 # Development Overview - server.js file

-A leightweight backend was developed in the server.js file to get the project up and running quickly.
+A lightweight backend was developed in the server.js file to get the project up and running quickly.
 This can be further abstracted out to to an MVC architecture.

 The backend features a schema for new posts submitted by users.
 Also featured are controllers for each of the following scenarios: